 I found this on Pinterest.

 We may never know the impact we have in a student’s life.
-We may never see those kids get “it”.
-We can’t let those excuses above get in the way of why we began teaching.
+You may never see those kids get “it”.
+I can’t let those excuses above get in the way of why I began teaching.
 So if you’re struggling like I’ve been, don’t give up.
 Remember why you became a teacher.
 There is a great video you should watch.
 I know you will enjoy the “pep talk”.